putz house I 2545

 putz house L 2545 putz house G 2545

-Alyssa Navapanich is a nationally recognized and award-winning art educator who is San Diego Family Magazine’s “Art with Alyssa” contributor.
-She teaches art to elementary school kids in East County.
+Alyssa Navapanich is an award-winning art educator who is also San Diego Family Magazine’s “Art with Alyssa” contributor.
+She teaches art to elementary school kids in East County San Diego.
 All photos provided by Alyssa Navapanich.

 ______________